MohamedHmini/iww/README.md

 P.S :
    - the documentation isn't available yet.
    - LD & MCD algorithms are to be released as a research article in the near future.
+   - the pip package of iww will be available online as soon as possible.

 ## USE CASE EXAMPLE :